tdwg/website/about/committees/infrastructure/index.md

 ### Oversight of implementation

-The Functional Subcommittee will evaluate potential software tools of interest to TDWG and provide recommendations to the community and for decision by the executive committee.
+The Functional Subcommittee will evaluate potential software tools of interest to TDWG and provide recommendations to the community and for decision by the Executive Committee.
 Once approved, the infrastructure Functional Subcommittee will be tasked with overseeing the implementation of these software tools, including the management of related sub-contracted work.

 ## Organization